CkKean/ufinity_interview_assignment/README.md

-# Ufinity Interview Assignment
+# Interview Assignment

 This is the codebase for the Ufinity interview test assignment.
+The system provides the features to Teachers to perform administrative functions for their students

 ## Prerequisites